Virtual Team Quick Guide

 - Loomio — Collaborative decision making

-We’ve also included some Open Source tools above, for those people who do not wish to use corporate software.
+We’ve also included some Free/Libre and Open Source Software (FLOSS) tools above, for those people who do not wish to use corporate software.
 In general it’s best to go with tools your group are already familiar with.
 If your team has concerns about privacy then you should read about each tool’s security; for more advice on security check out the Tech Tools for Activism website.

 Disclaimer: this is not a recommendation for any of the tools mentioned — they are just some of those that we know Transition Initiatives have found useful.